How different are self and nonself?: Results

-More subtly, the model assigns a probability of occurrence to every possible 9--mer, and we can calculate the distribution of this (log) probability, as shown in Fig \ref{statspred}C. As we constrain more features, this distribution grows a ``heavy tail'' of relatively high probability sequences that also is seen in the real data.
-To calibrate this effect, we note that there are nearly $10^{12}$ possible 9--mers, so the prediction that any sequences occur with probability above $10^{-7}$ reflects a startling 10,000--fold enrichment over random sequences, and many of these sequences are found in the data.
-A corollary of this prediction, which will be very important for thinking about the immune response, is that two 9--mer sequences chosen at random are thousands of times more likely to be the same than expected if their individual amino acids were chosen at random (Fig \ref{statspred}D).
-Large effects on the coincidence probability coexist with relatively small effects on the entropy because the distribution is strongly non--uniform.
+with $\delta s_{\rm i}^\alpha = s_{\rm i}^\alpha - \langle s_{\rm i}^\alpha\rangle$.
+While small, the predicted correlations largely agree with those in the observed data (\textbf{Figure 1B}).
+More subtly, the model assigns a probability of occurrence to every possible 9-mer, and we can calculate the distribution of this (log) probability (\textbf{Figure 1C}).
+As we constrain more features, this distribution grows a “heavy tail” of relatively high probability sequences that are also in real data.
+To calibrate this effect, we note that there are nearly $10^{12}$ possible 9-mers, so the prediction that any sequence occurs with probability above $10^{-7}$ reflects a startling 10,000-fold enrichment (or more) over random sequences, and many of these predicted sequences are indeed found in real data.
+A corollary of this prediction is that two 9-mer sequences chosen at random are thousands of times more likely to be the same than if their individual amino acids were chosen at random (\textbf{Figure 1D}).
+Large effects on the coincidence probability coexist with relatively small effects on the entropy precisely because the distribution is strongly non-uniform, which has important implications for the immune response. \\

-Having found a class of models that describes the distribution of 9--mer sequences quantitatively, we can ask whether this distribution differs between humans and other organisms, or between humans and pathogens.
-The natural measure of difference between distributions is the Kullback--Leibler divergence ($D_{KL}$), which measures the average evidence (or log--likelihood ratio) that a single peptide belongs to one distribution rather than the other \cite{cover+thomas_91}.
-Note that to evaluate this we need the partition function $Z$ for each model, which we compute as described in Appendix \ref{App:thermo_int}.

-Figure \ref{DKL}A shows that all the distributions of 9--mers are quite different from the uniform distribution, but quite similar to one another.
-As we add successive constraints expressed by the different terms in Eq (\ref{model2}), we find that not just amino acid frequencies, but also covariances are largely shared across proteomes.
-In particular, if we compare a collection of human viral proteomes with the human proteome, we have $D_{KL}\sim 0.2\,{\rm bits}$, so that individual 9--mers are on average almost indistinguishable.
-The largest divergence is found for the parasite {\em Plasmodium falciparum}, but this organism is known to have a very unusual AT--rich genome \cite{Hamilton2017}.
-A consequence of the small $D_{KL}$ is that if we try to recognize, for example, individual peptides from viruses, we can do this with high probability only if we are willing to accept a nearly comparable false positive rate, corresponding to autoimmunity (Fig \ref{DKL}B).

-The tradeoff captured by the receiver operating characteristic in Fig \ref{DKL}B is independent of the overall probability with which we encounter self or nonself peptides.
-If, for example, there is a $10\times$ excess of self peptides, we can calculate the probability that any one peptide will be identified correctly (precision), but we can trade this against the fraction of nonself peptides that will be recognized (recall).
-As shown by the precision versus recall curve in Fig \ref{DKL}C, even if we catch only one in a thousand nonself challenges---those which ``stick out'' as being most unlikely to occur in the self distribution---we still reach only $\sim 50\%$ chance of being right about a random peptide.